buildcore-io/core/docs/docs/how-to/token/creation-managment/create-token.md

 ## About Creating Tokens

-Creating a token allows you to specify all the details around your token like name, links, sale info and more.
-To create the actual token on L1 you will have to call [mint](./mint-token.md).
+Creating a token lets you specify all the details around your token, like name, links, sale info, and more.
+To generate the token on L1, you must call [mint](./mint-token.md).

 ## Example